You are here because you want to optimize a complex experiment. You

 PDT iteratively chooses designs of Nexp experiments, each selected from

 your experimental space, called generations.
-The first generation is typically chosen
+The first generation is typically exploratory, aimed at

 experimental results to build a model that predicts which, among all untried experiments,

-are those most likely to have good experimental response, and accordingly chooses the design
+are those most likely to have good experimental response; (b) identify the regions of the experimental space

-In addition to the experiments specified by the PDT design, you may
+In addition to the experiments chosen by PDT for the current generation, you may

 optionally perform extra (additional) experiments, either to explore your own intuition,